-Removal Date
+Installation Date Removal Date Installation Date Removal Date

-I agree that as an artist exhibiting at the Cuba Circulating Library, I am responsible for th transportation, installation, and removal of the exhibit. e I understand that although the Cuba Circulating Library will work to safeguard the exhibit exhibit will often be unsupervised.
-I understand that the exhibit is open to all members of community.
-I agree to not hold the Cuba Circulating Library responsible for any damage or loss due to vandalism, fire, water, or other damages during transportation, installation, exhibition, an removal of the exhibit.
-I agree to indemnify and hold the Cuba Circulating Library, its Board of Trustees, director employees, and volunteers harmless for any liability, loss, damages, claims or actions for bodily injury and/or property damage during transportation, installation, exhibition, and rof the exhibit. any I agree to indemnify and hold the Cuba Circulating Library, its Board of Trustees, director employees, and volunteers harmless for any type of intellectual property infringement, included to patent, copyright or trademark infringement during transportation, instance exhibition, and removal of the exhibit. cluding I understand that the Cuba Circulating Library does not insure the property of the exhibit I may choose to acquire my own insurance.
-If I, the artist, acquire insurance for the exhib agree to submit a copy of the insurance to the Cuba Circulating Library.
-I understand that the Cuba Circulating Library reserves the right to photograph any or all for promotional and/or record-keeping purposes. artwork Artist Name (Printed) Artist Signature Date App: Nov.
-10, 2014 Rev. Dec.
+I agree that as an artist exhibiting at the Cuba Circulating Library, I am responsible for the transportation, installation, and removal of the exhibit.

+I understand that although the Cuba Circulating Library will work to safeguard the exhibit, the exhibit will often be unsupervised.
+I understand that the exhibit is open to all members of the community.

+I agree to not hold the Cuba Circulating Library responsible for any damage or loss due to theft, vandalism, fire, water, or other damages during transportation, installation, exhibition, and removal of the exhibit.

+I agree to indemnify and hold the Cuba Circulating Library, its Board of Trustees, director, employees, and volunteers harmless for any liability, loss, damages, claims or actions for any bodily injury and/or property damage during transportation, installation, exhibition, and removal of the exhibit.

+I agree to indemnify and hold the Cuba Circulating Library, its Board of Trustees, director, employees, and volunteers harmless for any type of intellectual property infringement, including but not limited to patent, copyright or trademark infringement during transportation, installation, exhibition, and removal of the exhibit.

+I understand that the Cuba Circulating Library does not insure the property of the exhibit and that I may choose to acquire my own insurance.
+If I, the artist, acquire insurance for the exhibit, I agree to submit a copy of the insurance to the Cuba Circulating Library.

+I understand that the Cuba Circulating Library reserves the right to photograph any or all artwork for promotional and/or record-keeping purposes.

+Artist Name (Printed) Artist Signature Date

+App: Nov.
+10, 2014

+Rev. Dec.
 14, 2020; Aug.
 12, 2024